-I’m determined that raising a child needn’t be the soul-crushing, social life-ending, monotonous dirge people seem to think it is.
-I don’t know about you, but when I gave birth to my daughter the hospital didn’t chuck in a free lobotomy.
-Of course I want my child to feel happy and stimulated, but I don’t believe that it necessarily has to be at the expense of my sanity.
+Another thing I’ve learnt: parenting can be bloody boring.
+I really struggle to muster enthusiasm for the community centre drop-ins and library ‘rhyme time’ sessions that seem to be the bread and butter of the baby activity world.
+I’m convinced that there must be more to life than sitting in a circle clapping, and am absolutely determined that raising children needn’t be the soul-crushing, social life-ending, monotonous dirge people seem to think it is.
+I don’t know about you, but when I had my daughters the hospital didn’t chuck in a free lobotomy; and while obviously I want my kids to feel happy and stimulated, I don’t believe it necessarily has to be at the expense of my sanity.

 So with that in mind I’m on an ongoing mission to find London’s most innovative and inspiring hangouts, experiences and shops for people who happen to have children, in an effort to entertain and educate mine and to stop myself from going batshit in the process.

 Side note: I often get asked why I called my blog Bablands and usually give any one of about seven woefully ineloquent answers, but basically it comes from the idea of the ‘badlands’ being this dry, barren wilderness that’s impossible to traverse, which is exactly how the under-5s activity scene feels to me a lot of the time.
 Also it sounded better than BabyLon, which I toyed with using before I realised that that was really shit, like that bloody awful NY-LON thing that was on Channel 4 in 2004.